forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 ## Restrict Adding More Content to a Section

-You can also prevent adding content to a section altogether.
+You can also prevent content to be added to a section altogether.

 ![](/uploads/2018/07/content-all-none.gif)